 We rang the doorbell and waited by the intercom.
-Nothing happened and we were just about to turn around and leave, when someone finally answered.
+Nothing happened and we were just about to turn around and leave, but then someone finally answered.

 "Hello?", a frail, raspy voice asked.
 When my mother introduced herself, to our surprise, we could hear the old woman bursting into tears.
 We looked at each other with astonishment whilst the door buzzed open.
 Our curiosity had been aroused.
 We climbed the stairs.
 The door was ajar and the woman appeared.
 She was standing with a walker.
 She was incredibly thin, very lightweight almost to the point of being transparent.
 She was still crying.

 As my mother stepped inside the apartment, the old woman embraced her and kissed her cheeks.
-They were wet when she pulled her head back.
 I heard my mother's voice responding in a tone that was full of compassion.